 Step 1: Meet Basic Prerequisites

-All police departments require their police officers to have at least a high school diploma or equivalent education.
+All police departments require their police officers to have at least a high school diploma or equivalent.
 While some departments hire graduates right out of high school, most require potential officers to be at least 21 years old.
 Thus, students who are hired after high school must work and train until they are 21 in order to become an officer.
-Other basic prerequisites for police officers include being a U.S. citizen and having a valid drivers license and clean record.
+Other basic prerequisites for police officers include being a U.S. citizen and having a valid driver's license and clean record.

 Step 2: Complete Undergraduate Education

-Completing an associate or bachelor's degree program in criminal justice, law enforcement or a related discipline can be helpful in obtaining a job as a police officer.
-While not required by many departments, applicants may find formal education advantageous when vying for officer positions.
+Step 2 involves completing an associate or bachelor's degree program in criminal justice, law enforcement or a related discipline.
+While a degree is not required by many departments, applicants may find formal education advantageous when vying for officer positions.
 State and federal agencies generally require their recruits to have a college education.
 Degree-holders also may advance their careers more rapidly than those without a relevant degree.
 Some departments will even provide tuition assistance to officers who seek degrees in pertinent fields.

 Step 3: Attend Police Academy